DaddyBlitzy/DaddyBlitzy/README.md

 remember, we are always here to help if you need to vent, this includes to everyone! we'll try to help as best as we can :]

-baii!! please remember to check out our strawpages and sign our ata before you go!
+baii!! please remember to check out our strawpages before you go!

 ~ Written by the host, Elliot.